ahnopologetic/doc81/README.md

 # Doc81 🚀

-Doc81 is a developer document template platform that helps you create, manage, and use document templates proven by many experts.
+Doc81 is a tech documentation tool (web, mcp) designed in AI-native mind that helps you create, manage, and use document templates proven by many experts.
 It provides both a local mode for working with templates on your filesystem and a server mode for accessing templates out there.

+### Background
+> Started this idea from the moment when, as a manager, I asked for a "good" handoff documentation from our engineer who's leaving soon.
+The first doc was crappy.
+I wrote what each part needs to include, and so forth, and the experience turns out to be awesome for both of us.

+> My takeaway was **to share and consistently develop a good structure** for dev doc.
+I believe doc81 is a good start.

+### Usecase
+- **General developers**: Pick a good documentation template from [doc81 web](https://doc81.ahnopologetic.xyz/) and start writing a doc using the template by using MCP.
+(See [MCP on doc81 web](https://doc81.ahnopologetic.xyz/mcp) for more detail)
+- **Dev writers**: Turn your technical documentations into reusable document templates on [doc81 web](https://doc81.ahnopologetic.xyz) "Turn your document into AI powered templates" section.
+- **Security-concerned SWEs**: Use [doc81 MCP local mode](https://doc81.ahnopologetic.xyz/mcp) to start writing from your local templates without pulling data from server or pushing to the external world.
+Stay focused.

 ## Features